-PRIVATE RESIDENTIAL PLACEMENTS
+SPECIAL EDUCATION PRIVATE FACILITY - RESIDENTIAL PLACEMENTS

-When Pre-approval is required when a school district needs to place a student in a private residential facility, pre-approval is required if the district will be paying the room and board costs.
+Pre-approval is required when a school district needs to place a student in a private residential facility if the district will be paying the room and board costs.
 ISBE Form 34-37 (Application for Approval of Private Residential Placement Room and Board Reimbursement) must be completed and submitted annually for approval.
-If you have questions specific to this approval process, please contact Boyd Ferguson of the Special Education Services Division by phone at (217) 782-5589 or by fax at (217) 782-0372.
+If you have questions specific to the residential approval process, please contact the Special Education Services Division at (217) 782-5589.

-ORPHANAGE ACT ELIGIBILITY
+SPECIAL EDUCATION ORPHANAGE ACT ELIGIBILITY